kcrary/istari/docs/tactics.md

   variable mentioned in the conclusion generates a proof obligation that the conclusion is well-formed.
-Often this is fine, but it can be unfortunate when one cannot yet show that the conclusion is well-formed, such as when one is proving a typing lemma.)
+Often this is fine, but it can be unfortunate when one cannot yet show that the conclusion is well-formed, such as when one is proving a typing lemma.
+This behavior can be prevented using `destructThinCautious`, which will leave such equations unresolved instead.)

   + `destructThinRaw /[hyp x]/ /[ipattern]/`

     As `destructThin` but does not invoke the typechecker.

+  + `destructThinCautious /[hyp x]/ /[ipattern]/`

+    As `destructThin` but will not substitute into the conclusion in the course of resolving index equations, and will never generate a proof obligation that the conclusion is well-formed.
+(The replacement of `x` by its various cases still takes place, of course.)

+  + `destructThinCautiousRaw /[hyp x]/ /[ipattern]/`

+    As `destructThinCautious` but does not invoke the typechecker.

 - `inversion /[hyp x]/`